aomlomics/tourmaline/README.md

 ### Why should I use Tourmaline?

-* **QIIME 2.** The core commands of Tourmaline are all commands of QIIME 2, one of the most popular amplicon sequence analysis software tools availalbe.
+* **QIIME 2.** The core commands of Tourmaline, including the [DADA2](https://benjjneb.github.io/dada2/index.html) package, are all commands of QIIME 2, one of the most popular amplicon sequence analysis software tools available.
 You can print all of the QIIME 2 and other shell commands of your workflow before or while running the workflow.
 * **Snakemake.** Managing the workflow with Snakemake provides several benefits:
   - **Configuration file** contains all parameters in one file, so you can see what your workflow is doing and make changes for a subsequent run.
   - **Directory structure** is the same for every Tourmaline run, so you always know where your outputs are.
   - **On-demand commands** mean that only the commands required for output files not yet generated are run, saving time and computation when re-running part of a workflow.
-* **Parameter optimization.** The configuaration file and standard directory structure make it simple to test and compare different parameter sets to optimize your workflow.
+* **Parameter optimization.** The configuration file and standard directory structure make it simple to test and compare different parameter sets to optimize your workflow.
+Included code helps choose read truncation parameters and identify outliers in representative sequences (ASVs).
 * **Reports.** Every Tourmaline run produces an HTML report containing a summary of your metadata and outputs, with links to web-viewable QIIME 2 visualization files.
 * **Tourmaline Toolkit.** Analyze multiple outputs programmatically using the provided code and notebooks written in R and Python.